 The Adviser, a subsidiary of KKR & Co.
-Inc. (together with the Adviser and its other affiliates, "KKR"), utilizes KKR's global network of resources, due diligence skills, intellectual capital and experience in investing to seek to achieve the Fund's investment objectives.
+Inc. (together with the Adviser and its other affiliates, "KKR"), utilizes KKR's global network of resources, due diligence skills, intellectual capital and experience in investing to seek to achieve the

+Fund's investment objectives.
 The Adviser employs a fundamentally-driven investment philosophy which is based on deep credit underwriting and rigorous financial analysis.
 Because KKR has deep experience in credit and private equity underwriting, the Adviser's investment approach is designed to incorporate valuable characteristics of both.
 The Adviser will seek to reallocate the portfolio of the Fund to opportunistically emphasize those investments, categories of investments and geographic exposures believed to be best suited to the current investment and interest rate environment and market outlook.
-The Fund invests globally in U.S. and non-U.S. issuers' obligations, including those of emerging market issuers, and such obligations may be U.S. dollar denominated.
+The Fund invests globally in U.S. and non-U.S. issuers' obligations, including those of emerging market issuers, and such obligations may be U.S. dollar denominated as well as non-U.S. dollar denominated.